Cover photo by Ryan Tippett.

 Habitat

-A forest dwelling species of coastal areas.
-Inhabits various forest types such as coastal, dune and especially swamp forest.
+The Eastern Duskhawker is a forest-dwelling species of coastal areas.
+It inhabits various forest types such as coastal, dune, and especially swamp-forest.
 It is also found in mangroves.
-Hunts in clearings at dusk.
-Breeds at forested lakes, streams and rivers.
+This species breeds at forested lakes, ponds, streams, and rivers.

 Kosi Bay, iSimangaliso Wetland Park, KwaZulu-Natal